So you’ve just finished off some delicious pulled pork in the slow cooker.

 We’ll even go into other storage methods, so you can feel confident you’re choosing the right one.

-Here’s the lowdown if you want the main details, fast: Frozen pulled pork lasts around 2-3 months (6 months if vacuum sealed!).
-The only thing you need to watch out for is your pork drying out, which you can prevent by limiting your pork’s contact with the air.
+Here’s the lowdown if you want the main details fast: Frozen pulled pork lasts around 2-3 months (six months if vacuum sealed!).
+You only need to watch out for your pork drying out, which you can prevent by limiting your pork’s contact with the air.

 Should You Freeze Pulled Pork?

-First thing’s first: is freezing pulled pork even a good idea?
+First thing first: is freezing pulled pork even a good idea?

 The answer is yes.

 Although your pulled pork runs a higher risk of drying out when you freeze and thaw it, there are plenty of tips to avoid freezer burn, which is the root cause of this dryness.

 Specifically, vacuum sealing or double wrapping your pork will stop your meat from getting into contact with that cold freezer air.

 Freeze pulled pork only within three days after cooking to prevent the spread of bacteria.